thegetty/quire-docs/content/documentation/zooming-images.md

 \* *Currently, Quire is currently set to do a maximum of 6 levels of image tiling.
 This can be expanded but requires a code change to both the Quire CLI and the JavaScript of your project’s theme.*

-For images smaller than 2,304px on the longest side, we recommend just including them as regular non-IIIIF images.
-Typically a JPEG of around 1,800px on the longest side, and at 70–80% quality, will provide both a decent web experience and work for printing in the PDF, without being too large of a file size.
+For images smaller than 2,304px on the longest side, we recommend including them as regular non-IIIIF images.
+Typically, a JPEG of around 1,800px on the longest side, and at 70–80% quality, will provide both a decent web experience and work for printing in the PDF, without being too large of a file size.
 Read more in the [*Figure Images*](/documentation/figure-images/) chapter of the documentation.

 ### 2. Process Images Into IIIF Tiles